sr320/course-497-2018/syllabus.md

 introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
 Class will typically consist of short introductions or question & answer sessions, followed by hands on computing exercises.
-The course will be taught using R and SQLite, but the concepts learned will easily apply to all programming languages and database management systems.
-No background in programming of databases is required.
+The course will be taught using bash, R, and Jupyter Notebooks, but the concepts learned will easily apply to all programming languages and data analyis.
+No background in programming is required.

 ### Prerequisite Knowledge and Skills